nvimdev/guard.nvim/README.md

           :lint('lint-tool-1')
           :extra(extra_args)

--- change this anywhere in your config, these are the defaults vim.g.guard_config = {
+-- change this anywhere in your config (or not), these are the defaults vim.g.guard_config = {
     -- format on write to buffer
     fmt_on_save = true,